havefunbb/RaceClassification/README.md

 ## Dataset Preparation

-For race classification we use Racial Faces in the Wild (RFW) Train set and subsample the dataset, yielding about 40.000 images for training.
+We use Racial Faces in the Wild (RFW) dataset for training and test.
+We subsample the dataset, yielding about 40.000 images for training.
 Train set is race balance but not gender balance.
-To download dataset, you should get permission from this [link](http://whdeng.cn/RFW/index.html).
+To download dataset,you should get permission from this [link](http://whdeng.cn/RFW/index.html).
+We will share pre-trained models in the models directory.

 ![Sampled Dataset Statistics](source/all_data.png)